sussmanbu/ma4615-fa22-final-project-hello-world/content/about.md

 ## Guanchen Xiao
-Guanchen is an undergraduate student studying Mathematics and Economics.
+Guanchen is an undergraduate student studying Mathematics and Economics. <br />
 Github account: https://github.com/GraceX66

 ## Fangzhou Cheng
-Fangzhou is an undergraduate student majoring in Human Physiology and minoring in Mathematics.
-Github account: https://github.com/chengfz2001
+Fangzhou is an undergraduate student majoring in Human Physiology and minoring in Mathematics. <br /> Github account: https://github.com/chengfz2001

 ## Zehao Zhou (Leo)
 Leo is an undergrad major in Math & Statistics. <br />